 (A) What are the requirements to provide and maintain a clean environment, furniture, materials, and equipment in a licensed child care center?

-(2) Equipment, furnishings, and materials shall be constructed of materials to facilitate cleaning and shall be kept clean and in good repair.
+(2) Equipment, furnishings, and materials shall be constructed of materials to facilitate cleaning.

 (4) The center shall be cleaned daily and kept in a sanitary condition at all times.
 Cleaning and sanitizing shall not take place while rooms are occupied by children, except for general cleanup activities such as sweeping, vacuuming, mopping and wiping off tables which are part of the daily routine.
 The cleaning and sanitizing schedule contained in appendix A to this rule shall be followed.